zaius/docs/content/api/endpoints/applications.md

 ### <a name="list-user-applications"></a>List user applications

 List all applications owned by the user or organization.
-This will only contain application that the authenticated user has access to.
+The result will only contain applications that the authenticated user has access to.
 If the call is made without a token, only public applications will be returned.

 ***